inhibitor1217/CS496_005_Melona/README.md

         - CAUTION: "startPoint", "destination", "title", "from" fields are always required.
      - returns { "result": 1 } for success
      - returns { "result": 0 } for database failure
-     - returns { "result": 2 } if an account with given kakaoId already exists.

   - GET  : /api/quest
      - Retrieves all quests on database.